How to watch Game of Thrones season 8, episode 6 online - stream the finale from anywhere

 Watch Game of Thrones episode 6 online in Canada

-The sixth and very final episode aired on Sunday, May 19 at 9pm ET, 6pm PT in Canada on Crave and is now available to watch on catch up at any time.
+The sixth and very final episode aired on Sunday, May 19 for Canada on Crave and is now available to watch on catch up at any time.

 You can pay for Crave on a monthly basis or get an annual subscription.
 Unlike HBO, Crave doesn't seem to do trials but if you do pay for a subscription, they will throw in one free month.